Cavapoos

 Preparing your Home

-When preparing your home for your new puppy, you need to “puppy proof” it.
 For a Cavapoo puppy, or any puppy for that matter, anything has a chance to be chewed or played with.
-To keep your pooch, and your valuables, safe, you need to remove any items that you don’t want damaged or could harm your puppy.
-Examples of these items are: shoes, clothing, house plants, cleaning products, electrical cords and blind cords, among others.
-The same should be done for your yard.
-Yard hazards can include but aren’t limited to chemicals, gas, tools, and bodies of water.
+To keep your pooch (and your valuables) safe, remove any items that you don’t want damaged or that could harm your puppy.

-After making sure everything is “puppy proofed” you need to figure out a location for things such as their food and water bowl and their bed.
-For their food and water bowls, you want to choose an area that is easy for you to access as well as where much of your household activities are; your puppy will want to be where you are!
-The same applies to where you choose to place your puppy’s dog bed.
-Lastly, you should decide where you want your puppy to sleep at night, whether it be in your bed or a separate area, you want to make sure it’s prepared before bringing your puppy home!
+After making sure everything is “puppy proofed” figure out a location for things such as their food & water bowl and their bed.
+Choose an area that is easy to access and where a lot of your household activities are; your puppy will want to be in the same area as you!

 Socializing